stasis78/7dtd-mods/FarmLifeMod/FarmLifeMod.md

 A: Yes, it sure does!

 Fundamental to Farm Life is growing crops.
 The vanilla system provides us with a few good options in the post-apocalypse.
 Farm Life builds on these options to add more crops to grow.
 There are a wide variety of crops, and each has a purpose in making food.
 Certain crops are used for making other ingredients such as flour or black pepper.
-Most crops are also themselves and ingredient in recipes.
+Most crops are also themselves an ingredient in recipes.

 All crop growing mechanics are modeled directly off of how vanilla crops are grown.